 San Diego is also home to the world famous San Diego Zoo.
 The Zoo hosts over 3,700 animals and was the first zoos to use the open cage style of housing the animals.
 Other tourist attractions including SeaWorld, Balboa Park and the Belmont Amusement Park located on Mission Beach in San Diego.

 Interested in Sports?
 San Diego’s Petco Park in the Downton area hosts Major League Baseball’s San Diego Padres.
 Enjoy the day at the ball park and then head over to the Gaslamp district in Downtown San Diego and enjoy one of the many family friendly or fine ding establishments.
 If Baseball is not enough, San Diego also is home to the San Diego Chargers of the National Football League, as well as San Diego State Sports teams, who play in Division I of the NCAA.
-Yes, life in San Diego is full of great weather, beautiful scenery and plenty to do.
+Yes, life in San Diego is full of great weather, beautiful scenery and plenty to do, and if an accident occurs, personal injury lawyers Santa Cruz are available to help.
 Check back anytime for the latest news and events in America’s Finest City.

 San Diego is a lot more than simply one of California’s most desirable and talked about towns.
 With a booming population nearly 1.5 million people strong, it is also currently the eighth largest city in the entire United States, as well as the second largest city in the state of California.
 San Diego is famous and desirable for a multitude of reasons including its beautiful beaches and its balmy climate.
 However, it is best known for being considered the “birthplace of California”.
 It was first acquired by Juan Rodriguez Cabrillo for Spain in the year 1542 and the rest is West Coast history.
 However, San Diego isn’t all walks on the beach and fascinating culture.
 As is the case with any major U.S. city, San Diego comes attached to its own share of crime as well.
 How well does San Diego stack up as a safe place to live?
 Which crimes are the most prevalent there and how do things look in regards to the future?